Convolutional Neural Networks combined with Runge-Kutta Methods: RKCNNs

-There are three components of RKNets: the preprocessor, the multi-periods and the postprocessor.
+There are three components in RKCNNs: the preprocessor, the multi-periods, and the postprocessor.
 The preprocessor manipulates the raw images and passes the results to the first period.
-The postprocessor deals with the output from the last period or all the periods while adopting multiscale feature strategy \citep{Yang_2018_CVPR}.
-Then, it passes the result to the classifier to make a decision.
+The postprocessor deals with the output from the last period and then passes the result to the classifier to make a decision.
 The periods between those two components are divided by the transition layers.
-These periods can be modeled by time-dependent dynamical systems.
-Each period of an RKNet is divided into $r$ \textbf{time-steps} as shown in Figure~\ref{fig:arch}.
-RK methods approximate the final state of every time-step using the rate of change of the system state.
-Some guiding principles when applying RK methods to RKNets are listed as follows.
+These periods can be modeled by the time-dependent dynamical systems.
+Each period of an RKCNN is divided into $r$ time steps as shown in \figurename~\ref{fig:arch}.
+The RK methods approximate the final state of every time step using the rate of change of the system states.
+Each period can be written as below.

+Here, $B(\cdot)$ is the convolutional network approximating the period. $\rho$ is the network parameters. $y_0$ is the input of the network and also the initial state of the period. $y_r$ is the output of the network and also the final state of the period. $B(\cdot)$ consists of $r$ subnetworks connected end to end, each using the RK method to approximate a time step.
+Some guiding principles when applying the RK methods to RKCNNs are listed as follows.

-Firstly, dimensionality reduction is often carried out to simplify the system identification issue, when the dimension of real dynamical system is too high.
-The dimension of $\vy$ in each period in RKNet is predefined as the multiplication of the size of feature map and the number of channels at the beginning of a period.
-The dimensions of $\vy$ in the same periods of different RKNets can be different due to various degrees of dimensionality reduction.
-Nevertheless, the dimension of $\vy$ is consistent within a period.
+Firstly, dimensionality reduction is often carried out to simplify the system identification problem when the dimensions of the real dynamical system are too high.
+The dimension of each period in RKCNNs, i.e. the dimension of $y$ in Eq \eqref{eq:ode}, is predefined as the product of the feature map size and the number of channels at the beginning of a period.
+The dimensions of $y$ in the same periods of different RKCNNs can be different due to various degrees of dimensionality reduction.
+Nevertheless, the dimension of $y$ is consistent within a period.

-Secondly, given that there is no explicit ODE for image classification, a convolutional subnetwork is employed to approximate the increment in each time-step.
-The number of neurons in each hidden layer can be more than the dimension of $\vy$.
+Secondly, given that there is no explicit ODE for image classification, a convolutional subnetwork is employed to approximate the increment in each time step.
+The number of units in each hidden layer of this subnetwork can be more than the dimension of $y$.